Malynda Hale

 She gets to use the cheater things, but

-But you know, like exploring the world through food, I think is
+right.
+But, you know, like exploring the world through food i think is um a wonderful experience especially for kids

 And my substack is melindahale.substack.com.